S3-working-group/s3-practical-guide/slides.md

     - schedule the meeting/workshop
     - book location (and transportation if required)
     - set up the space, provide required materials and information
-    - ensure selection of a facilitator and a note take to record minutes, if appropriate
+    - ensure selection of a facilitator and a notetaker to record minutes, if appropriate
 * follow-up
     - clean up location, return keys etc.
-    - ensure minutes are distributed and approved
+    - ensure minutes are distributed

 ---

-## # Governance Backlog
+## P8.5: Governance Backlog

 A governance backlog is a visible, prioritized list of items (drivers) that require (or may benefit from) a group decision.